-Eating healthy foods during pregnancy is important for you and your baby's health.
+Eating healthy food during pregnancy is important for you and your baby's health.
 Nutritional needs are higher when you are pregnant.

 Ask your lead maternity carer (LMC) for special advice on what to eat during pregnancy if you are:

 Contrary to old wives' tales, you should not 'eat for two' when you are pregnant.
 Too much weight gain is unhealthy for you and may be harmful for your developing baby.
-This poster(external link) provides a guide on healthy weight gain in pregnancy.
+This poster() provides a guide on healthy weight gain in pregnancy.

 Studies have shown that women who exercise regularly report feeling better during their pregnancy than sedentary women.